HistoricalFool/Learning/README.md

 # Learning
-Learning to code in Julia, R, and Python
+Learning to code in Julia and R